TCBL/tcbl-user-data-manager/README.md

 ## Preparing the Java security environment

-***This section is relevant during development, while testing againgt a Gluu server that doesn't use a CA signed certificate.***
+***This section is relevant during development, while testing against a Gluu server that doesn't use a CA signed certificate.***

 On the server running Gluu (e.g. honegger.elis.ugent.be), create a `.der` file from the certificate in use:
 ```